 Camille Paglia is the University Professor of Humanities & Media Studies at the University of the Arts, where she has taught since she was hired by the Humanities department of the Philadelphia College of Performing Arts in 1984.
 She received her B.A. from the State University of New York at Binghamton in 1968 and her M.Phil. and Ph.D. degrees from Yale University in 1971 and 1974, respectively.

-Paglia is the author of numerous national best sellers, including Sexual Personae: Art and Decadence from Nefertiti to Emily Dickinson (1990); Sex, Art, and American Culture (Vintage Books, 1992, national bestseller); Vamps & Tramps: New Essays (Vintage Books, 1994, national bestseller); and The Birds, a study of Alfred Hitchcock published in 1998 by the British Film Institute in its Film Classics Series.
-Her fifth book, Break, Blow, Burn: Camille Paglia Reads Forty-Three of the World's Best Poems, was released by Pantheon Books in 2005 and became a national bestseller, as did its paperback edition published by Vintage Books in 2006.
+Her six books are Sexual Personae: Art and Decadence from Nefertiti to Emily Dickinson (1990); Sex, Art, and American Culture (1992); Vamps & Tramps: New Essays (1994); The Birds, a study of Alfred Hitchcock published in 1998 by the British Film Institute in its Film Classics Series; Break, Blow, Burn: Camille Paglia Reads Forty-Three of the World's Best Poems (2005); and Glittering Images: A Journey through Art from Egypt to Star Wars (2012).
+Her third essay collection is under contract to Pantheon Books.

 Prof. Paglia's work has been widely translated, and she has written numerous articles on art, literature, popular culture, feminism, politics and religion for publications around the world.
 She has also been interviewed extensively for film and television documentaries in the U.S. and abroad.